Chemical Management Guide

 Inhalation (breathing in) of contaminated air is the most common way that workplace products enter the body.

 Skin contact with the eye or skin occurs at the point of contact with the chemical and can cause a chemical burn or tissue damage.
-Skin exposure is the second most common route of chemical exposure.
+Skin exposure is the second most common route of chemical exposure in the workplace.

 Absorption is when chemicals enter the body through the pores of the skin and travel to certain organs like the liver where they can cause damage.